ACV Gummies: Where the Real Work Happens

 • Packaging performance under humidity stress

-Two batches can look similar on paper and still behave differently if the matrix holds water differently.
-That’s why aw targets and trend data are so valuable during scale-up and stability programs.
+Two batches can look identical on paper and still behave differently if the matrix holds water differently.
+That’s why aw targets and trend data are critical during scale-up and stability programs.

 Quality control that matches the label—and the matrix

-ACV gummies benefit from a QC plan that acknowledges a simple fact: gummies are a complex matrix.
-You want incoming material controls that prevent variability from entering the system, and in-process controls that catch drift before it becomes a finished-product problem.
+ACV gummies need a QC plan that acknowledges a simple fact: gummies are a complex matrix.
+You want incoming controls that prevent variability from entering the system, and in-process controls that catch drift before it becomes a finished-product problem.

 What strong QC looks like in practice